scaleway/terraform-provider-scaleway/docs/data-sources/k8s_cluster.md

 - `admission_plugins` - The list of [admission plugins](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) enabled on the cluster.

+- `private_network_id` - The ID of the private network of the cluster.

 - `region` - The [region](../guides/regions_and_zones.md#regions) in which the cluster is.

 - `organization_id` - The ID of the organization the cluster is associated with.